Hey, in this article we will learn about “Simple Microscope” and its working principle, applications, and parts.

 - This microscope has a maximum magnification power of 10, which means the specimen will appear 10 times larger by using the simple microscopes of maximum magnification.

-Parts of Simple Microscope
+Parts of Simple Microscope with diagram

 Simple microscopes are consist of two important parts, includes;